Project Status (Hint: It's Complicated)

 More about the neighbors and businesses organizing pushback

-In spring 2025, after over a year of city silence on the project, a small group of concerned neighbors, business owners, and commuters formed an informal committee called Act for Alameda.
+In spring 2025, a small group of concerned neighbors, business owners, and commuters formed an informal committee called Act for Alameda.
 We are:

 We’re volunteers—not part of any organization—who live, work, and travel Alameda daily.
 We've seen other recent Denver street changes cause confusion and raise safety concerns for drivers, pedestrians, children, and pets.
-Our goal is to build a community coalition to ensure any changes to Alameda maintain its role as a key east-west route, avoid unintended consequences, and improve real safety issues
+Our goal is to build a community coalition to improve real safety issues while avoiding unintended consequences.

 In late June 2025, our committee met in person with DOTI staff and gained much more clarity about the plans.
 After that meeting, we felt it was urgent to inform our neighbors.